hh4ts/huihe.github.io/_pages/about.md

 # 🔥 News
+- *2026.05*: &nbsp;🎉🎉 One paper has been accepted by KDD'26!
+Many thanks to my collaborators.
 - *2025.08*: &nbsp;🎉🎉 One paper has been accepted by NeurIPS'25!
 Many thanks to my collaborators.

 # 💼 Work Experience